 Youssef Nabil began his photography career in 1992 by staging tableaux in which his friends acted out melodramas recalling film stills from the golden age of Egyptian cinema.
-Later in the 1990s, while working as a photographers' assistant in prominent studios in New York and Paris, he began photographing artists and friends, producing both formal portraits as well as placing his subjects in the realms of dreams and sleep, on the edge of consciousness and far from their public personas.
+Later in the 1990s, while working as a photographers' assistant in studios in New York and Paris, he began photographing artists and friends, producing both formal portraits as well as placing his subjects in the realms of dreams and sleep, on the edge of awareness, far from their daylight selves.

-On his return to Egypt in 1999 he further developed his unique approach to hand painted photography, with portraits of writers, singers and film stars of the Arab world.
+On his return to Egypt in 1999 he further developed his hand-painted photography, with portraits of writers, singers and film stars of the Arab world.
 In these years, and especially since returning to Paris and New York, he started producing self-portraits that reflect his dislocated life away from Egypt.
 This series that has evolved over the past fifteen years is characterised by liminal scenes in which he lingers between worldly realities and serene dreams, loneliness and fears of death.

-Nabil's distinctive technique of hand-coloring silver gelatin prints removes the blemishes of reality and recalls the heyday of Egyptian film.
-Nabil disrupts prevalent notions of color photography and painting, as well as assumptions about the type of aesthetics associated with art and those identified with popular culture.
-His particular medium evokes a sense of longing and nostalgia and allows his photographs to flicker between our time and another era.
+Nabil's distinctive technique of hand-coloring silver gelatin prints removes the blemishes of reality.
+Nabil disrupts prevalent notions of color photography and painting, as well as assumptions about the aesthetic sensibilities associated with art and those identified with popular culture.
+His hand-colouring evokes a sense of longing and nostalgia and allows his photographs to flicker between our time and another era.